 The drain pipes may be equipped with a "P-trap" installed to help prevent odors from escaping into the RV.
 During travel, water from the P-traps may spill and permit odors into the RV.
 By adding water and using a RV approved deodorizing agent you will dissolve the contents faster and will keep the drain lines and tanks clean and free flowing.
 These chemicals are available at an RV supply store or your dealer.

-Drain Pipes with Dry Sealing Valve (if so equipped) Your RV may be equipped with a dry sealing valve that prevents the escape of odors from your waste system and eliminates the need for P-traps.
-Should the RV drain piping system become clogged and a mechanical cleanout tool is used to open the drain pipe, it is important that the dry valve be removed before passing the cleanout tool through the piping.
-Passing a mechanical cleanout tool through the waterless valve may cause damage to the internal seal that may potentially allow sewer gases to escape into the RV interior.
-The waterless trap can be unscrewed from the water lines.
+Drain Pipes with Dry Sealing Valve (if so equipped)

+Your RV may be equipped with a dry sealing valve that prevents the escape of odors from your waste system and eliminates the need for P-traps.
+Should the RV drain piping system become clogged, it is important that the dry valve be removed before passing a mechanical cleanout tool through the pip-